Trails Information & Maps

 Sudbury Path (4.6 miles, blue arrows)Follow the Sudbury Aqueduct from Needham to Wellesley College with less than a mile of on-road walking.
 This trail starts where the Sudbury Aqueduct crosses Hunnewell Street at the Needham town line.
 The trail follows the aqueduct past the Town Forest and joins Wellesley Avenue at the Wellesley Country Club.
 At the intersection of Forest Street and Wellesley Avenue the trail enters the Babson College Campus, meanders through the campus and joins a woodland path behind the Center for Executive Education.
 It then goes behind the Babson Sports Center to Olin College and follows the pipeline to a trail into the woods that leads back to the aqueduct.
 After crossing Great Plain Avenue, the trail runs along the aqueduct past the town RDF and continues to Beebe Meadows.
 It then goes along Benvenue Street where it rejoins the Sudbury Aqueduct just before Dover Road.
 The trail crosses the historic Waban Arches and ends at the Wellesley Centers for Women - Cheever House on Washington Street.

-Sudbury Path Trail Notice: Work has started on restoring the Rosemary Brook syphon houses.
-Temporary trail detours have been provided at Brookside Road along Wellesley Avenue and at Comeau Street along the south side of the aqueduct.
-This project is scheduled to be completed in the summer of 2017.
+Sudbury Path Trail Notice: The Rosemary Brook syphon houses are being restored by the MWRA, and temporary trail detours have been provided at Brookside Road along Wellesley Avenue and at Comeau Street along the south side of the aqueduct.
+The restoration project is scheduled to be completed in 2018.

 WCC Guernsey Sanctuary Trail (0.6 mile loop, purple arrows)Walk along a woodland trail to Sabrina Lake, once part of William Baker's 1871 amusement park.
 Start at the entrance to the sanctuary, owned by the Wellesley Conservation Council (WCC), off the Guernsey Path near the parking area along Winding River Road.
 After crossing a small footbridge, a loop trail begins.
 Take the trail to the right.
 The trail runs along the sanctuary boundary in Needham to the lake, goes along the earthen dam back into Wellesley, and continues past a vernal pond to the loop starting point.